Protecting and restoring waterscapes on the Agulhas Plain

 Sunset Wildlife Tour

-Meet at the Black Oystercatcher at 5pm, for a 3-hour trip to a lovely, secretive lake, including sundowners at this sunset viewpoint.
+Meet at the Black Oystercatcher at 5pm, for a 2-3-hour trip to a lovely, secretive lake, including a glass of wine at this sunset viewpoint.
 Hippos live in this lake, and could pop by for a visit (this trip is overseen by our trained guide).

 Booking is essential